Tuition & Fees

 - Students attending apprenticeship classes under an approved Apprenticeship Program

 - Students who depend on prayer for healing, in accordance with the teachings of a bona fide religious sect, denomination, or organization.
 To apply for an exemption, contact the Admissions Office

 - Special Admission high school students enrolled in college classes on the high school campus (CCAP)

 Student Representation Fee

-All students are assessed a mandatory $1.00 student representation fee per semester.
-This fee is expended by the college solely for the purpose of student advocacy efforts to Federal, State and Local governments.
+All students are assessed a mandatory $2.00 student representation fee per semester.
+This fee is expended equally to support the: (1) Student Senate of California Community Colleges (SSCCC) and (2) Student advocacy efforts to federal, state and local governments.